-Standard profiles are required in panels of experts, but their final balance can be adapted to the specifics of the missions of each cluster and the expectations expressed by the management teams regarding the evaluation.
+Standard profiles are required in panels of experts, but their final balance can be adapted to the specifics of the missions of each institution and the expectations expressed by the management teams regarding the evaluation.

 These are the main types of profiles sought:

 - academic experts (preference is given to people who have occupied the post of vice-chancellor in their institution),